Healthcare & Health Insurance in Sri Lanka

 Will I need to travel to see a specialist?

 "Colombo is the largest city in Sri Lanka and is home to some of the best medical specialists in the country.
 The city is home to a number of world-class hospitals and medical centers, such as the Sri Jayawardenepura General Hospital, the National Hospital of Sri Lanka, and the Colombo South Teaching Hospital.
 Other cities in Sri Lanka that have a good selection of medical specialists include Kandy, Galle, and Jaffna.
-Additionally, the coastal towns of Negombo and Kalutara are known for their excellent medical facilities and specialists," explained one expat in Sri Lanka.
+Additionally, the coastal towns of Negombo and Kalutara are known for their excellent medical facilities and specialists," said a member in Sri Lanka.

 Are common prescription medications available in Sri Lanka?

 "Yes, common prescription medications are available in Sri Lanka.
 Most medications are available through pharmacies, and some are available through government hospitals.
 Many medications are also available over the counter without a prescription.
 However, some medications may require a prescription from a doctor or other healthcare professional.
-In addition, some medications may not be available in Sri Lanka, and may need to be imported from other countries," explained one expat living in Sri Lanka.
+In addition, some medications may not be available in Sri Lanka, and may need to be imported from other countries," remarked one member in Sri Lanka.

 "Yes, most common prescription meds are available.
 There are many local pharmacy stores and you can get most meds at very low prices.
 Shop around and stick with the ones that give you the best prices as well as the lowest generic offerings.
 You can call ahead at many and your order will be waiting.
 A doctor office visit cost is around $3 to get a prescription.
-My wife's insulin pen cost $15.50 and my Symbicort inhaler cost is $14," said one digital nomad in Negombo.
+My wife's insulin pen cost $15.50 and my Symbicort inhaler cost is $14," explained one expat living in Negombo, Sri Lanka.

 Do you have anything more to add about local medical facilities in Sri Lanka?